alliance-genome/agr_curation/README.md

    ```bash
    git push origin release/vx.y.z
    ```
-6. Create a pull request to merge this release branch in production
+6. Create a pull request to merge this release branch into the production branch
 7. After PR approval and merge, do the necessary [additional deployment steps](#additional-deployment-steps) to deploy this code successfully to the production environment.
 8. After release creation and deployment, merge the production branch back to alpha,